Net Promoter Score Benchmarks: Don’t Waste Your Time On External Data

 Don’t worry I’ll give you two good resolutions to this problem but first why, are those published data of so little assistance?

-Public NPS Benchmarks Are Generally Incomparable to You
+Public NPS Benchmarks Data Are Generally Not Comparable to You

 As can be clearly seen by the chart below the NPS can vary dramatically between industries.
 With average scores for whole industries ranging between 10 and 60, if your industry is not specifically on the chart your chance of getting a viable benchmark are low.

 If you are in an industry that is on the chart you might be thinking “great there’s a benchmark that I can use”.
-You’d be wrong.
+Not so fast.

 NPS also varies by country and culture so even if your industry is in the benchmark, if your country is not in the benchmark it is of no use to you.

 Don’t believe it?
-Check out the image below for benchmarks for the same industry in different countries that we put together a couple of years ago.
+Check out the chart below for benchmarks for the same industry in different countries that we put together a couple of years ago.

 Terrific you are on the industry list and it shows numbers for your country – finally you’ve got your benchmark!